falreis/CarND-Advanced-Lane-Lines/writeup_report.md

  ((IMAGE_WIDTH/2 - left_pos) - (right_pos - IMAGE_WIDTH/2)) * xm_per_pix
 `

-The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection *(Relative_position function lines 21-24 / Pipeline lines 103-108)*.
+The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection *(Relative_position function lines 21-24 / Pipeline line 96)*.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.